yrashk/yrashk.github.io/docs/opensource/ideas_.md

 These are some of the projects I would like to work on, but haven't started yet.

+# Postgres-related

+## In-memory access method

+For cases like long-term in-memory caches, it'd be great to not have them stored on disk at all (_that rules out unlogged tables_) and have them persisted across sessions (_that rules out temporary tables_).

+I am eyeing the idea of implementing a table/index access method that will work in shared memory.

+??? abstract "Notes"

+    I think that in order to make it easier to deploy, it should not use Postgres shared memory and instead work with operating system's shared memory directly.

 # Postgres Patches

 ## Enable overriding hard-coded paths in `postgresql.conf`